atharva-date/SER502-NAAV-Team17/README.md

 YouTube video link : <>

 Windows OS was used to build the compiler and interpreter for our language "NAAV".
+The interpreter was also ran on the Mac OS successfully.

 Tools used to program our language:
 1. SWI-Prolog version 9.2.1 for x64-win64